Lectio Divina: 32nd Sunday in Ordinary Time (A)

 How can we explain the harsh phrase: "I do not know you!"?
 We suggest two possible answers:

--- The bridegroom in the parable is Jesus himself who arrives late at night.
-It is what the context of other texts in Gospels and in the Old Testament implies.
-In his conversation with the Samaritan woman, Jesus says that she had five husbands and the one she had now, the sixth, is not her true husband.
+-- The bridegroom in the parable is Jesus Himself who arrives late at night.
+It is what the context of other texts in the Gospels and in the Old Testament implies.
+In His conversation with the Samaritan woman, Jesus says that she had five husbands and the one she had now, the sixth, is not her true husband.
 The seventh is Jesus, the real spouse (Jn 4:16-18).
-While the bridegroom is with his disciples they need not fast (Mk 2:19-20).
-From the time of the prophet Hosea, 8th century before Christ, there grew in the people a hope of being able to one day come to an intimacy with God like that between bridegroom and bride (Hos 2:19-20).
-Isaiah says clearly: God wishes to be the husband of the people (Is 54:5; Jer 3:14), to rejoice with his people as a bridegroom rejoices in the presence of his bride (Is 62:5).
-This hope is realised in the coming of Jesus.
-When Jesus enters the life of a person, all else must withdraw, because he is the bridegroom.
-This view of the basis of the story and of the centuries long hope of the people helps us understand the meaning of the harsh phrase of the bridegroom: "I do no know you!"
+While the bridegroom is with His disciples they need not fast (Mk 2:19-20).
+From the time of the prophet Hosea, in the 8th century before Christ, there grew in the people a hope of being able to one day come to an intimacy with God like that between bridegroom and bride (Hos 2:19-20).
+Isaiah says clearly: God wishes to be the husband of the people (Is 54:5; Jer 3:14), to rejoice with His people as a bridegroom rejoices in the presence of His bride (Is 62:5).
+This hope is realized in the coming of Jesus.
+When Jesus enters the life of a person, all else must withdraw because He is the bridegroom.
+This view of the story and the centuries long hope of the people helps us to understand the meaning of the harsh phrase of the bridegroom: "I do no know you!"
+Jesus also uses denial as a means to differentiate those not prepared for the Kingdom, as in Mt 10:33, whoever will have denied me before men, I also will deny before my Father, who is in heaven.
 Because of the lack of commitment and seriousness, the five foolish girls clearly show that they were not ready yet to commit themselves definitively to wed God.
 They needed some more time to prepare themselves: "Watch, because you do not know the day or the hour".

 O God, thou art my God, I seek thee,